wbet/MessageAPI/README.md

 # Message API

-Overcharged wrapper over the functions of chrome's/browser's message APIs.
+Message API is a strongly typed wrapper that provides a modern API based on `promises`, compatible with both Chromium and Firefox Message API, while keeping their native performance.

-This wrapper can be used with both the chrome and the browser namespace.
-The browser namespace takes priority if both are found.
+It can be used with both the `chrome` and the `browser` namespace.
+If both are found the `browser` namespace takes priority to provide the best performance.

-All the functions will return a promise whenever possible.
+Regardless of the available namespace, all of the functions will return a `promise` if possible.
-For example runtime.sendMessage on chrome uses a callback while on firefox returns a promise, this wrapper will return a promise for both of them.
+For example `runtime.sendMessage` on Chrome uses a `callback` while on Firefox returns a `promise`, this library will return a `promise` for both of them.

+It also provides easy to use functions specifically created to remove the clutter of manually crafted filters for the messages used to get to that specific one that triggers the desired functions.
+Lastly, it takes care of edge cases and errors like [The message port closed before a response was received.](https://github.com/mozilla/webextension-polyfill/issues/130).

 # How to use